xusan1122/map_basic/README.md

 ## Map_basic04

 Given arguments **lst1** and **lst2** type of list.
-Create a map called **list_to_map** And assign first arguments’s elements as key, second argument’s elements as value.
+Create a map called **list_to_map** And assign to it first arguments’s elements as key, second argument’s elements as value.
 Return list_to_map variable